Best Dog Water Bottles of 2026

 Ace drinking from our overall winning water bottle.
 Photo courtesy Sara Kruglinski.

-We didn’t have any issues with leakage on this bottle when it was in the locked position.
+We didn’t have any leakage from this bottle when it was in the locked position.
 We really like the flip-up top that creates a bowl for the dogs to drink water–we found it worked for smaller dogs around 20 pounds and larger dogs up to 95 pounds with no issues.
 Our human testers with larger hands liked the larger ring in the center and found it easier to use than other locking mechanisms.

 Best for: Hot days, camping, going to the park